 While you can certainly visit all of these sites on an independent trip around Scotland, you can see many of them on a guided Outlander tour, too, if that's more your speed.
 These are my picks for the best Outlander tours in Scotland:

-They also offer a from Edinburgh for those with less time.
+If you have less time, Highland Explorer Tours offers a from Edinburgh.
 (This is also Highland Explorer's top-selling tour right now in Scotland.)

 - (which includes visits to spots like Blackness Castle, Linlithgow Castle, and Hopetoun House)